eobermuhlner/ez-rpc/README.md

 Additionally it is possible to provide a companion interface that specifies the asynchronous methods.
 These methods are only available on the client side.
+The implementation of the asynchronous methods will automatically be provided by the ez-rpc framework.

 ```java
 public interface HelloServiceAsync {